J.K. Rowling on “Larry King”

 LK: What do you make of the critique in some elements of the United States, especially in the Christian right, who have said that this book deals with demons and things?

 JKR: What it deals with is good and evil.
 And like a lot of classic children’s literature, it deals with good and evil.
 So my feeling is that their objection is utterly unfounded.
 I mean, occasionally, I wonder, “Have they read the books?”
 I think they’re very moral books.
 If we are going to object to depicting magic in books, then we are going to have to reject C.S.
 Lewis.
-We’re going to have to get rid of the Wizard of Oz.
-There are going to be a lot of very… a lot of classic children’s literature is not going to be allowed to survive that, so… and I’m very opposed to censorship.
+We’re going to have to get rid of The Wizard of Oz.
+A lot of classic children’s literature is not going to be allowed to survive that, so… and I’m very opposed to censorship.
 So no, I can’t agree with what they’re doing at all.